 “parables.”
 Matthew 13:3 is the first use of “parable” in the New Testament.
 A parable is a story that illustrates one or more points, principles, or instructive lessons that the speaker wants to make.
 Parables typically use familiar situations from everyday life or use things that are well-known or commonly believed.
 A parable differs from a fable.
 Parables use human characters and situations that are known and understood while fables generally use non-human characters such as plants, animals, and inanimate objects.
-Jotham made his point in a fable when he said, “The trees once went out to anoint a king over them” (Judges 9:8; cp.
+Jotham made his point in a fable when he said, “The trees once went out to anoint a king over them” (Judg.
+9:8; cp.
 Judg.
 9:7-20).
 Parables also differ from allegories.
 In an allegory, each major part of the allegory has a counterpart in real life; there is no single important point like there is in many parables.
 However, many parables have aspects of an allegory in that they have more than one important point that has a counterpoint in real life.

 We are now some 2,000 years after Christ and his parables are doing now what they did in Christ’s day; confusing the spiritually immature, and blessing the spiritually mature.

-[For more on the figures of comparison; simile, metaphor, and hypocatastasis, see commentary on Rev. 20:2].
+[For more on the figures of comparison; simile, metaphor, and hypocatastasis, see commentary on Rev. 20:2.]

-“The Sower.”
 The parable Jesus tells in verses 3-8 is almost universally referred to as “The Parable of the Sower” because that is what Jesus called it (Matt.
 13:18).
-However, it could just as well be called “The Parable of the Soils,” because the parable is not primarily about God who sows the seed; nor is it about the seed itself, which is the Word of God (Mark 4:14).
+However, it could just as well be called “The Parable of the Soils,” because the parable is not primarily about God who sows the seed; nor is it about the seed itself, which is the Word of God (Mark 4:14; Luke 8:11).
 The parables have different names in different Bibles and commentaries because they are not named in the Bible itself: different scholars named the parables according to their best understanding of the subject of the parable.

-In the Parable of the Sower is not the seed, but the people who hear the Word of God; the kind of soil they are.
-Each person determines the kind of “soil” they are: like the path (v.
+The focus of the Parable of the Sower is not the seed, but the people who hear the Word of God and the kind of soil they are.
+The important but unstated lesson in the Parable of the Sower is that each person determines the kind of “soil” they are: like the path (v.
 4); like rocky places (v.
 5); like thorny ground (v.
 7), or good soil (v.
 8).
 It is misreading this parable and misunderstanding life to read the parable and say, “we are what we are,” and we are stuck that way.
 Christ did not teach about the types of soils so we can discover what kind of soil we are but cannot change that.
 He taught about them as a warning, so people who need to change can change.

 It is a powerful lesson that the first parable in the New Testament is Jesus speaking about people being different kinds of soil.
 Jesus was always trying to get people to focus on God and thus be saved and also have great rewards in his coming kingdom.
-He knew that in the huge crowd he was addressing all kinds of people were there: “path people,” “rocky soil people,” “among-the-weeds people,” and “good soil people,” and the goal of his parable was to wake people up to the kind of soil they were being, and get them to change and be good soil.
+He knew that in the huge crowd he was addressing all kinds of people were there: “path people,” “rocky soil people,” “among-the-weeds people,” and “good soil people,” and the goal of his parable was to wake people up to the kind of soil they were being and get them to change and be good soil.
 No wonder he ended his parable with, “Anyone who has ears had better listen!”
 Today, some 2,000 years after Jesus taught the parable, it should still be having the same effect Jesus meant it to have: waking each person up to the necessity of being a “good-soil” person.

 Jesus’ explanation reveals the lesson.

 [For more on the future kingdom of Christ on earth, see Appendix 3, Christ’s Future Kingdom on Earth.
 For more on rewards in the future, see commentary on 2 Cor.
-5:10, “good or worthless”].
+5:10, “good or evil.”]